SUSAN TREGONING PHOTOGRAPHY

 The Loveless Cafe - 8400 Hwy 100, Nashville, TN

 Located about 150 yards east of the northern terminus of the Natchez Trace Parkway, they have been in business for over 65 years.
-Excellent Southern cooking, they are known for their fried chicken and biscuits.
+Excellent Southern cooking.
+They are known for their fried chicken and biscuits.

 While worth a stop, this place is always busy!
 We arrived at 2 pm on an off-season Friday afternoon and had a 30-minute wait for seating.